facebookresearch/fastMRI/fastmri/data/README.md

 ## Data Loader

-`fastmri.data.mri_data` provides a `SliceData` class to read one MR slice at a time.
+`fastmri.data.mri_data` provides a `SliceDataset` class to read one MR slice at a time.
 It takes as input a `transform` function or callable object that can be used transform the data into the format that you need.
 This makes the data loader versatile and can be used to run different kinds of reconstruction methods.